My dad and I after a 90+ degree day of tennis on green clay

 My dad is one of the biggest reasons I started playing tennis.
 First, I saw him come home on Saturdays or Sundays from weekend hacking and thought he looked like he had had a good time.
 Second, my siblings and I often got my dad cans of tennis balls for his birthday or for Christmas.
-These are some fun memories including wrapping a can of Pringles in attempt to trick our dad into thinking it was yet another can of tennis balls.
+Some fun memories include wrapping a can of Pringles in an attempt to trick our dad into thinking it was yet another can of tennis balls.
 Third, he put some old racquets in a coat closet that my older sister and I would use to play mixed doubles against our basement wall complete with chalk lines and a chalk net.

 My earliest memory of professional tennis was the 1982 Wimbledon final in which Jimmy Connors beat John McEnroe to claim his second Wimbledon title.
 I remember thinking it was odd that my mom was pulling for Connors while my dad and older brother were rooting for McEnroe.
 I decided to pull for Connors because I wanted to annoy my older brother.
 In 1985, Boris Becker’s Wimbledon win and my successes against the basement wall with my sister convinced me to ask if I could take some tennis clinics/lessons.
 My dad’s years of playing likely helped my case.